spacetelescope/jwst_magic/docs/magic_user_guide/iii_determining_and_loading_the_input_image.md

       3. Click **Done** to save and apply these selections, or click **Cancel** to close the window without updating the background star selections.
       4. Verify that the indicator shows that the correct number of background stars have been added.
+      5. If users need to delete the background stars they had selected, click the **Delete Background Stars** button (*F*) in the main GUI.
 ---------------------------------

 #### Next